meltano/meltano/docs/docs/contribute/docs.md

 - `layout:` The template file to use when rendering the content.
 For most pages use `doc`.
 Custom templates can be created and placed in `_layouts`.
 - `title:` The title of the page.
-- `weight:` This controls how pages are displayed in menus and lists.
+- `sidebar_position:` This controls how pages are displayed in menus and lists.
 The first file in each section should be named `index.md` and have a weight of `1`.
 All other pages within a section should have a weight of `2`.
 You can use additional numbers to control how pages get sorted in each section.
 - **Optional** `permalink:` This allows you to set this page's URL.
 You can use this to override Jekyll's automatically generated URLs.
 Ex. `/resources/plugins`

 **Example:**